-Adopted: October 28, 1977; Revised: September 23, 2010 January 8, 2014
+Adopted: October 28, 1977; Revised: January 1, 2014; Revised: April 16, 2020

 - J. Program can be found in two contexts in higher education: 1) a degree/credential program, such as a certificate, associate, or baccalaureate degree program; or 2) an academic program, such as a nursing or engineering program.
-Admissions requirements apply to both types of programs. - K. Ability to Benefit exams are required of students who do not have US high school diplomas or recognized equivalents a High School Equivalency Completion designated by the Montana Board of Public Education such as GEDs in order to be eligible to receive financial aid under any Title IV Higher Education Act program.
+Admissions requirements apply to both types of programs. - K. Ability to Benefit exams are required of students who do not have US high school diplomas or recognized equivalents such as GEDs in order to be eligible to receive financial aid under any Title IV Higher Education Act program.
 The ATB exams, chosen from a list approved by the United States Department of Education, demonstrate the students' ability to benefit from the training offered. - L. Dual enrollment is the broad term for various types of opportunities for high school students to take college coursework while they are enrolled in high school, either for dual credit or college-credit only.
 (Operational Guidelines for Dual Enrollment)